What We Do

 - Demanding independent investigations of police brutality incidents and prosecution of the officers involved.

-- Charter changes that require police officer to purchase their own professional liability insurance so that police themselves—and not the public—are responsible for the costs of police brutality lawsuits.
+- Minneapolis City Charter changes that require police officers to purchase their own professional liability insurance so that police themselves—and not the public—are responsible for the costs of police brutality lawsuits, and thus have an incentive to change their behavior.
+This Minneapolis City Charter Amendment Campaign is gaining momentum.
+See the Committee for Professional Policing website for more information.